 Thinking about taking a chance and not buying liability insurance?
 Not a good idea.
-If Mississippi’s finest pull you over and discover that you’re uninsured, you’re liable to face a fine of up to $1000 and your license may be suspended up to a year.
+If a Mississippi officer pull you over and discovers that you’re driving uninsured, you’re liable to face a fine of up to $1000 and your license may be suspended up to a year.
 You might also be convicted of a misdemeanor.

 Key Takeaway You could face a misdemeanor charge for driving without liability insurance in Mississippi.

 Liability may be the only required insurance in Mississippi, but there are several options that are commonly added to drivers’ policies.
 Here’s a breakdown of them all.